skishore23/fx/docs/advanced/category-theory.md

 ## Conclusion

 Category theory provides the mathematical foundation that makes Fx predictable, composable, and maintainable.
-By understanding these concepts, you can build more robust and reliable applications.
+By understanding these concepts, you can build reliable applications.

 The key insight is that complex systems can be built from simple, well-understood components that compose naturally.
 This is the power of category theory in practice.